 Whilst the above details the main improvements to the fabric and services at Hag Dyke other less obvious improvements have been achieved by the biannual working parties.
-The 2003 annual report covers the installation of the solar panels and ancilliary work and the repair to 100 metres of the access track previously mentioned.
+The 2003 annual report covers the installation of the solar panels and ancillary work and the repair to 100 metres of the access track previously mentioned.
 It also reports 'We replaced all the mattresses throughout the hostel with new fire retardant foam and covers.
 This was long overdue.
 The May working party refurbished and improved the central heating system and fitted another double glazed window unit.
 The gate to the Memorial Garden has had an expensive treatment but one that should ensure its survival for many years to come'.
+In September 2017, all the bunk beds were replaced with timber structures and the pantry refitted.
+New folding chairs were introduced later in the year.
+A new dining room stove was fitted in September 2019 and a new hot water cylinder and major revision of plumbing took place in 2022.